dotnet-websharper/docs/content/core/Json.md

 For records, unions, classes and structs to be JSON-serializable, all their fields must also be JSON-serializable.

+## Extensibility

+Adding custom support for other types is currently supported only on the client side.
+Add static methods to your type or proxy `EncodeJson: 'T -> obj` and `DecodeJson: obj -> 'T`.
+These should convert between a JSON-compatible plain JavaScript object and your type.

 ## Format

 ### Base types